-Practicum I is a supervised experience designed to enhance and extend knowledge and skills developed during coursework.
-During Practicum I, students act as Directed Participants, engaging in activities specifically outlined and directed by faculty to address professional skill development and enhancement.
+Practicum is a supervised experience designed to enhance and extend knowledge and skills developed during ongoing assessment, intervention and consultation coursework.
+During Community Practicum, students act as Directed Participants, engaging in activities specifically outlined and directed by faculty to address professional skill development and enhancement.
 The tasks include, but are not limited to role-play, team activities, and actual collaborative participation in authentic client cases.
-Most students complete the Community Practicum during their first year at both the Counseling and Educational Services Clinic (CESC) located in Ruffatto Hall and at an off-campus school partnership site.
+Most students complete Practicum I during their first year at both the Counseling and Educational Services Clinic (CESC) located in Ruffatto Hall and at an off-campus school partnership site.

-Practicum I fulfills Program and training goals, while simultaneously providing vital community services.
-During Practicum, students receive real-time and videotaped supervision from a licensed faculty supervisor and other licensed community professionals who provide in-vivo supervision and guidance as students engage in assessment and diagnosis of social-emotional, cognitive, learning, and behavioral needs and in consultation with parents and school or community professionals.
-In the Clinic, Practicum I students work under the supervision of the Clinic Supervisor, and with advanced peers to develop their clinical skills.
+Practicum I fulfills Program and training goals while simultaneously providing vital community services.
+During Practicum, students receive real-time and videotaped supervision from a licensed faculty Clinic Supervisor and other licensed community professionals who provide in-vivo supervision and guidance as students engage in assessment and diagnosis of social-emotional, cognitive, learning, and behavioral needs and in consultation with parents and school or community professionals.
+In the clinic, Practicum I students work under the supervision of the Clinic Supervisor, and with advanced peers to develop their clinical skills.
+200 total hours are required in Practicum I: 150 hours in a school setting and 50 in the clinic.